Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for standard product formulas

 Note that the CPF4 and higher-order CPFs constructed by the above approach are built from a CPF2 with a symplectic corrector.
-This approach greatly reduces the approximation error, but it also introduces a small multiplicative factor into the total simulating cost.
-In contrast, constructing CPFs with a symplectic corrector would only result in a negligible additive cost to the total simulation cost.
+This approach reduces the error by a factor of~$\alpha$, but it also introduces a small multiplicative factor to the overall simulating cost.
+In contrast, constructing CPFs with a symplectic corrector would only result in a negligible additive constant to the overall simulation cost.
 In the following, we construct a CPF4 with a symplectic corrector.
-To build a CPF4 with a symplectic corrector, we first expand the kernel of standard PF4 in \cref{eq:PF4} as
+First, we expand the kernel of standard PF4 in \cref{eq:PF4} using \cref{eq:symC} as